Welcome to the Master of Human-Computer Interaction & Design Program

 The Department of Informatics at UC Irvine offers the only mixed format, low-residency one year masters of human-computer interaction and design (MHCID) in the world, providing students the benefits of in-person high touch learning in accelerated on campus visits with the flexibility of online distance education.
 UC Irvine’s MHCID program prepares its graduates to be leaders in user experience research and design, interaction design, information architecture, product design, and human-computer interaction.
 Like all Master’s programs in the University of California, MHCID is accredited by the WSCUC accrediting body and overseen by the Academic Senate of the University of California.

-Admissions is now open for the 2017-2018 school year.
-Applications will be due by March 15, 2017 and can be accessed here.
-Please contact the MCHID graduate office at firstname.lastname@example.org or the faculty director at email@example.com for further information.
+Admissions is closed for the 2017-2018 school year.
+Applications for 2018-2019 will be available this fall.
+Please contact the MCHID graduate office at firstname.lastname@example.org or the program director at email@example.com for further information.

 Some highlights of the program include: